Introduction to Online Control: The Gradient Perturbation Controller

+where the $O$ notation hides constants that only depend on the norm of $A_t,B_t$.
 Furthermore, the time complexity of each loop of the algorithm is linear in the number of system parameters and logarithmic in T. \end{theorem}

+\textbf{Note:} we henceforth assume that the linear dynamical systems $(A_t,B_t)$ are a linear time-invariant system $(A,B)$ which is $\gamma$-stable, and there is no need for a stabilizing controller $K_t = 0$.
+The extension to time-varying stabilizable systems is left as exercise \ref{exercise:time-varying-gpc}.

-\begin{proof}[Proof sketch] As per Theorem \ref{thm:ogd} in Appendix \ref{chap:appendix-oco}, the online gradient descent algorithm for convex loss functions ensures that the regret is $\mathcal{O}(\sqrt{T})$.
-However, to directly apply the OGD algorithm to our setting, we need to make sure that the following 3 conditions hold true: \begin{itemize} \item The loss function should be a convex function in the variables ${M}_{1:h}$.
+\begin{proof} According to Theorem \ref{thm:ogd}, the online gradient descent algorithm for convex loss functions ensures that the regret is bounded by $2 G D \sqrt{T}$.
+However, to directly apply the OGD algorithm to our setting, we need to ensure that the following conditions hold true: \begin{itemize} \item The loss function should be a convex function in the variables ${M}_{1:h}$.

-\item The loss function is time dependent because the loss depends on the current state, which further depends on the previous states.
-The state at each time step depends on the current variable estimates.
-Hence, $\mathbf{x}_t$ can be shown to be a function of $\left\{{M}^{i}_{1:h}\right\}_{i=1}^{t}$, where ${M}^{i}_{1:h}$ denotes the variables at step $i$.
-Thus, we need to ensure that optimizing the loss function is similar to optimizing a function which doesn't have such a dependence on time. \end{itemize}
+\item We must ensure that optimizing the loss function $\ell_t$ as a function of parameters $M_{1:h}$ is similar to optimizing the cost $c_t$ as a function of the state and control. \end{itemize}

+These facts are formalize in the following two lemmas, which we state here and prove at the end of this section.